 Most of the Royal family of Nepal has been killed.
 The late king Birendra's surviving brother has assumed the throne of the Shah dynasty.
 Other members of the extended family remained hospitalized with various injuries, including the new Queen.
 The Imperial Ethiopia Homepage salutes the late king for his role in bringing democracy to his Kingdom and for his many contributions to his homeland.
 He earned the great respect and love of his people which was evidenced by the emotional days that followed his death.
 Our condolences to the people and royal family of Nepal.

-Her Majesty, Marie Jose of Savoy
+Her Majesty, Marie Jose of Savoy Queen of Italy

 The Imperial Ethiopia Homepage marks the passing of Her Majesty, Maria Jose, Queen of Italy on January 27th, 2001.
 The Queen was 94 years old, and died of lung problems in Geneva Switzerland.
 The Queen was born Princess Marie Josephine de Saxe-Coburg, daughter of King Albert I and Queen Elizabeth of Belgium.
 She was thus sister to King Leopold III and aunt to both the late King Boudoin and the present King Albert II of Belgium as well as Grand Duchess Josephine-Charlotte of Luxembourg.
 She was married to Crown Prince Umberto of Italy in 1930.
 Upon the Fascist occupation of Ethiopia and Albania, her father-in-law, King Victor Emanuelle III, was proclaimed Emperor of Ethiopia and King of Albania.
 Therefore her husband Prince Umberto was briefly titled as heir to those thrones as well.
 However, following the collapse of the fascist regime, and his renunciation of the usurped Ethiopian and Albanian titles, King Victor Emanuelle retained only his Italian title in 1946 when he abdicated.
 Marie Jose then became Queen of Italy in 1946 upon the succession of her husband King Umberto II.
 Only one month later, the new King and Queen went into exile in Switzerland and the monarchy was abolished by a referendum due to the cooperation that the royal family had rendered to the fascist regime of Benito Mussolini.
 The results of the referendum have often been questioned by Italian monarchists.
 Queen Marie Jose was widowed in 1983 upon the death of King Umberto II.
 The Queen was buried at the Hautcombe Abbey in France next to her husband.
 A memorial service was also held for the Queen at the Pantheon in Rome by Italian royalists.